-- The overall structure of the early achievements track record is provided in the ERC Work Programme 2022, p19. - Your most important publications (up to five) should be presented, highlighting those as main author and/or without the co-authorship of your PhD supervisor.
-You can also add field relevant bibliometric indicators, e.g. citations without self-citations (see ERC Work Programme 2022; Information for Applicants 2022).
-However, journal impact factors should not be mentioned anymore.
-Preprints may be included, if freely available from a preprint server and should be properly referenced and either a link to the preprint or a DOI should be provided. - We recommend to provide summary/overview information for the reviewers (e.g. total number of publications, contributions to conferences, citations, h-index etc as applicable; plus weblink to full list of publications and talks), and to provide examples ("highlights").
+- The typical structure of the early track record is included in the ERC Work Programme 2022, p20 - In the early achievements track record, your most important publications (up to ten) should be presented, highlighting those as main author and/or without the co-authorship of your PhD supervisor.
+You can also add properly referenced field relevant bibliometric indicators, e.g. citations without self-citations (see ERC Work Programme 2022; Information for Applicants 2022), except for the Journal Impact Factor.
+Preprints may be included, if freely available from a preprint server (preprints should be properly referenced and either a link to the preprint or a DOI should be provided). - We recommend to provide summary/overview information for the reviewers (e.g. total number of publications, contributions to conferences, citations etc. as applicable; plus a weblink to the full list of publications and talks), and to present specific highlights of your track record.

-- For the list of five top publications in the track record, we highly recommend to describe their significance and your contribution in a brief narrative ("Here, we could show for the first time...").
-This option is also mentioned in the Information for Applicants, p 20. - We also suggest to refer to any further important papers of particular relevance for your ERC project (i.e. in addition to the top five) in the proposal as well, in particular by integrating such information in the extended synopsis and part B2. - A short narrative on your research interests/scientific profile in the track record section can also be helpful.
+- For the list of ten top publications, we highly recommend to describe their significance and your contribution in a brief narrative ("Here, we could show for the first time...").
+This option is also mentioned in the Information for Applicants, p 20. - We also suggest to embed information on any further important papers of particular relevance for your ERC project in the proposal as well, typically in the extended synopsis and B2, and/or by integrating such information in a brief additional running text section in the Track record ("research profile" or similar).